 Delray Beach is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 66,573 people and 36 constituent neighborhoods, Delray Beach is the 47th largest community in Florida.

 Also of interest is that Delray Beach has more people living here who work in computers and math than 95% of the places in the US.

-Delray Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Delray Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Delray Beach in 2010 was $34,339, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $137,356 for a family of four.
+The per capita income in Delray Beach in 2018 was $49,955, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $199,820 for a family of four.
 However, Delray Beach contains both very wealthy and poor people as well.

 The most common language spoken in Delray Beach is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include French and French Creole.